 Contrary to the opinion of some, almost everyone knows that the healthcare system in this country is incredibly complex.
 Over the past few years, the system has only gotten more complex and bureaucratic, not less.
 While legislation such as the ACA, or the Affordable Healthcare Act, has improved the ability of millions of people to access healthcare, it also makes healthcare more complicated.
 On top of that, the federal government recently passed MACRA, also known as the Medicare Access and CHIP Reauthorization Act.
 While this is a large document that contains an enormous amount of dense information, it is important for patients and physicians everywhere to understand what is contained in this document because it bears important implications regarding how physicians will be compensated and the ability of patients everywhere to access quality healthcare.
 With this in mind, a MACRA summary is below.

-MACRA Repeals the Sustainable Growth Formula
+MACRA Repeals the Sustainable

-One of the problems that many patients with Medicare have noticed in recent years is that it is challenging for find physicians who accept Medicare as a form of payment.
+One of the problems that many patients with Medicare have noticed in recent years is that it is challenging to find physicians who accept Medicare as a form of payment.
 Much of this issue can be credited to the dysfunctional and out-of-date sustainable growth formula, also known as the SGR.
 Over the years, this complex formula has made it challenging for physicians to receive fair compensation for the services that they provide.
 As a result, many physicians decided not to accept Medicare patients.
 MACRA repeals the SGR and replaces it with a different form of physician compensation.
 The result is that physicians are compensated more easily for the work that they provide, meaning that patients with Medicare should have an easier time finding physicians who will accept their form of health insurance.

 Alters the Fee for Service Model